stephaniecalluori/p8105_hw1_sdc2157/template.md

 wind_speed, wind_gust, precip, pressure, visib, time_hour .

-The average temperature was 39.6 degrees F with a standard deviation of 7.1degrees F. The minimum and maximum temperatures were 24.1 and 57.9, respectively.
+The average temperature was 39.6 degrees F with a standard deviation of 7.1 degrees F. The minimum and maximum temperatures were 24.1 and 57.9 degrees F, respectively.

 Some additional values of note include average wind speed at 8.2 mph, and average visibility at 8.5 miles.